servicebinding/spec/README.md

     ```yaml
     - path: data.uri
       x-descriptors:
-      - service.binding:uri
+      - servicebinding
     ```
 1. Mount a resource definition value into the binding `Secret` with a different key
     ```yaml
     - path: data.connectionURL
       x-descriptors:
-      - service.binding:uri
+      - servicebinding:uri
     ```
 1. Mount the entries of a collection into the binding `Secret` selecting the key and value from each entry
     ```yaml
     - path: bootstrap
       x-descriptors:
-      - service.binding:endpoints:elementType=sliceOfMaps:sourceKey=type:sourceValue=url
+      - servicebinding:endpoints:elementType=sliceOfMaps:sourceKey=type:sourceValue=url
     ```

 ### Non-OLM Operator and Resource Annotations